-As no programme has defined specific criteria concerning these provisions in the binding documents included in the call for proposals or in the Special Conditions of the grant contract, no ex-post automatic criteria may now be imposed to the project beneficiaries.
+As programmes have not defined specific criteria in the documents included in the call for proposals or in the Special Conditions of the grant contract, at this stage ex-post automatic criteria may not be imposed to the project beneficiaries.
 The process to take a duly justified decision should be:

-The decision to reduce the grant should be based on a detailed assessment of cases where project results are significantly hampered, due to, for example, negligence, intentional non-performance of key tasks, unjustified higher costs of some activities preventing the implementation of others, or lack of adequate resources devoted to the project.
+The decision to reduce the grant should be based on a detailed assessment of cases where project results are significantly hampered, for example, due to negligence, intentional non-performance of key tasks, unjustified higher costs of some activities preventing the implementation of others, or lack of adequate resources devoted to the project.